Dr John Fenaughty

 - The role of online harassment in youth wellbeing via a large cross-sectional study.

 - LGBTQ+ students experiences of exercise, diet, and body image via a large cross-sectional study.

-- Sexual consent amongst men who have sex with me.
+- Sexual consent and violence amongst men who have sex with me.

 - The national status of Health Education in NZ Schools.